 ANZ's Frequent Flyer Black Visa credit card allows you to earn up to one Qantas Point per dollar spent up to $7,500 per monthly statement period (halved thereafter), and can be used either as your sole points-earning plastic or in tandem with a higher-earning American Express card to maximise your points.

 But ANZ's top-of-the-line Qantas card offers more than just points: there are also more travel perks than you could poke a stick at, including lounge access with Qantas and the independent Velocé scheme, a substantial discount on ongoing Qantas Club membership, and of course, free international travel insurance.

-Closer to home, ANZ's optional eDine program unlocks discounts of up to 50% at hotels and 20% at restaurants to keep you covered, and with an offer of 75,000 bonus Qantas Points (when you spend $2,500 on eligible purchases in the first three months), you'll be able to fly there in style, without having to pay an annual fee in the first year.
+Closer to home, ANZ's optional eDine program unlocks discounts of up to 50% at hotels and 20% at restaurants to keep you covered, and with an offer of 75,000 bonus Qantas Points and $200 back on your card (after your first eligible purchase in the first three months), you'll be able to fly there in style, and save on annual fees in the first year.

 ANZ Frequent Flyer Black credit card: fast facts